antmicro/ros2-camera-node/README.md

   use_sim_time (type: boolean)
 ```

-The parameters starting with `camera_driver_` are formed from driver-provided settings, specific to the camera.
+The parameters starting with `camera_driver_` are formed from driver-provided settings specific to the camera.